gbr-dms/rimrep-documentation/docs/internal/internal-tools-and-services.md

 # List of internal tools and services

-"Internal" tools and services are those that are used by the RIMReP team, but not exposed to the public.
+"Internal" tools and services are those that are used by the DMS team, but not exposed to the public.

 This document reflects the current state, not the future or desired state.